omarmosid/youtube-channel-stats/README.md

-## Youtube Stats Generator
+## Youtube Channel Stats
+Get List of videos on your channel in CSV format

 ### Pre-requisites
-** Make sure you have node and npm isntalled **
+1. ** Make sure you have node and npm installed **
-** Make sure you have a google youtube API key **
+2. ** Make sure you have a google youtube API key.
+You can get an API key by following the steps mentioned here: https://developers.google.com/youtube/v3/getting-started **
-** Every channel has a default playlist for uploads.
+3. ** Every channel has a default playlist for uploads.
 We will be using this playlist id to fetch list of all videos uploaded to your channel.

 ### How to use
 1. Clone repo